 RNP was originally founded by a group of volunteers from the Jewish Youth Voluntary Service, who set up a hospital radio service at Harrow Hospital on Roxeth Hill.
 With no room for a permanent studio, programmes were only broadcast on Sundays and volunteers installed and dismantled the equipment weekly.
 In 1971 a permanent studio was built in the basement of the new Northwick Park Hospital and RNP went on air in April 1971.

-During their existence they regularly became the station of choice for patients, regularly beating rivals such as the BBC Radio 2 and Capital FM.
+During their existence, they regularly became the station of choice for patients around the hospital and the local community.

 HCR was a not for profit community radio station setup in 2010 to engage with those who lived and worked in the local community.
 It acted as a platform for the community to have a voice, which may not have otherwise been heard.